frconor-ebook/meditations/_posts/2025-02-26-the-unmerciful-servant.md

 We're told in the *Furrow,* *"It is* true that life, which by its nature is already rather narrow and uncertain, sometimes becomes difficult.
+---But that will help you to become more supernatural and to see the hand of God \[in everything\].
+Then you will be more human and understanding with those around you" (J. Escrivá, *Furrow*, Point 762).

+There is probably nothing that attracts people more to the apostolate than that they see that loving heart that is there inside us: our words, our gestures, the atmosphere we carry with us.

+We have to try and see the good in other people.
+It is a very healthy thing.
+Whenever we get that temptation to criticize or to judge, or the devil stirs up some negative feeling inside us, to immediately think of all the good that person has done in their life, how they are struggling for holiness, with their talents, their abilities, their fidelity.

+"We have to understand everyone," says St. Josemaría.
+"We must live peaceably with everyone; we must forgive everyone.
+We shall not call injustice, justice; we shall not say that an offense against God is not an offense against God, or that evil is good.

+"When confronted by evil, we shall not reply with another evil, but rather with sound doctrine and good actions: drowning evil in an abundance of good (Rom.
+12:21; J. Escrivá, *Christ Is* *Passing By*, Point 182).

+Great phrase: "drowning evil."
+How can I drown evil?

+Lord, help me to summon up that abundance of good with which you want me to flood this world, flood my environment, my workplace, my family life, my dealings with others.

+We will not commit the error of that mean servant, who himself having been forgiven so much, was not capable of pardoning even a little.
+Forgiven so much by his master, and then he went out and throttled the person who owed him something (Matt.
+18:23-30).

+How many family arguments would resolve themselves in the recognition of responsibilities and duties if we were to concede that this ugly detail, that untimely event, has been due to the tiredness of the person concerned after a long and difficult day?

+We're told in the *Furrow*, "While you continue to interpret in bad faith the intentions of your neighbor, you have no right to demand that people should be understanding with you" (J. Escrivá, *Furrow*, Point 635).

+We can ask Our Lord to purify our memory; help us to wipe the slate clean.

+In Cana of Galilee (John 2:1-12), Our Lady doesn\'t deplore or criticize the lack of wine.
+'How can they have organized this thing so badly?
+How can they not be foreseen?'

+She doesn\'t let loose with a whole series of criticisms of her friends.
+She helps to find a solution to the need.

+We ask Our Lady how to forgive, and she\'ll teach us.

+She\'ll teach us how to struggle to cultivate in our own lives those very virtues that sometimes might seem to be lacking in others.
+And then we\'ll be in a position to help them a little more.

+Understanding and forgiving are the most radical manifestations of love.
+We find on the Cross Our Lord\'s final words among those radical
+manifestations: words of love, understanding, and forgiving.

+In spite of the incredible tortures and insults that He was given, He\'s our example of patience.
+He carried the Cross, a symbol of injustice and death.

+He invites us to carry our cross patiently, in a world that\'s often unfair, indifferent, violent, and rude.
+With our formation, possibly we might be all the more sensitive to all of those things.

+But Our Lord invites us to pray for those who put us down, so that we would be called children of God.

+Our Lady is "the Mother of Mercy because her Son, Jesus Christ, was...the revelation of God\'s mercy" (John Paul II, Encyclical,*Veritatis splendor*, August 6, 1993).

+Mary magnifies God\'s mercy.
+"My soul magnifies the Lord, and my spirit rejoices in God my Savior" (Luke 1:46).

+She is "the one who has the deepest knowledge of...God\'s mercy.
+She knows its price, she knows how great it is" (John Paul II, *Dives in misericordia*, November 30, 1980).

+Mary, may you help me to magnify also that spirit of forgiving in my soul.

+*I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
+I ask your help to put them into practice.
+My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

+*KI*